 Barracuda Lake is part of Island Hopping Tour ‘B’.
-This means that as a solo or budget traveler you can visit Barracuda Lake as well as multiple other locations on a day tour for less than $25 including lunch!
+This means that as a solo or budget traveler you can visit Barracuda Lake as well as multiple other locations on a day tour for a cheap price including lunch!
 I highly recommend Tour B and of course Tour A and have done them both.

-- It includes Barracuda Lake, Banol Beach, Snorkel at Skeleton Wreck, Twin Lagoon
+- It includes Barracuda Lake, Kayangan Lake, Banol Beach, Snorkel at Skeleton Wreck, Twin Lagoon

 BARRACUDA LAKE ENTRANCE FEE